daniel-party/daniel-party.github.io/README.md

 Between 2015 and 2019 I served as Director of Graduate Studies & Research for Universidad Católica's School of Arts.

-I earned my PhD at the University of Pennsylvania, and my undergradute degrees–a BS in Physics and a BA in Music–at Universidad Católica de Chile.
+I earned my PhD at the University of Pennsylvania, and my undergraduate degrees–a BS in Physics and a BA in Music–at Universidad Católica de Chile.

 ## <img src="assets/img/research.png" width="24" height="24"> Research Interests and Current Projects
 My research interests include popular music and culture of the Americas and Spain, gender and sexuality, and music and social movements.